 • Repeat the movement for 12 to 15 reps.

 Yep, they’re that simple.
 Almost anyone can do it.
-However, it is important to watch your posture and breathing patterns to ensure you get the most out of them.
+However, it is important to watch your posture and control breathing while exercising to ensure you get the most out of them.

 Proper form and tips: